zyzyx02/LLMemotions/README.md

 This repository contains the full simulation and analysis pipeline used in the study:

-**“For those who come after: Emotions of large language models in a post-apocalyptic world”**
+**“For those who come after: How narrative pressure shapes emotional expression in LLM-based agent populations”**

 The code enables reproduction of the simulation logic, log generation, and statistical analyses reported in the manuscript.